-Excerpts from: CJCSI 1800.01F dtd 15 MAY 2020 - OFFICER PROFESSIONAL MILITARY EDUCATION POLICY (OPMEP)
+Excerpts from: CJCSI 1800.01G dtd 15 APRIL 2024 - OFFICER PROFESSIONAL MILITARY EDUCATION POLICY (OPMEP)

-On 15 May 2020, the Chairman, Joint Chiefs of Staff published a policy document that governs the joint aspects of Service College education.
+On 15 April 2024, the Chairman, Joint Chiefs of Staff published a policy document that governs the joint aspects of Service College education.
 This Annex provides the six Joint Learning Areas (JLAs) for the JPME program.
 These Joint Learning Areas guide the S&W course curriculum and content.

 - JLA 1 Strategic Thinking and Communication.
 Joint officers demonstrate advanced cognitive and communications skills employing critical, creative, and systematic thought.
 They evaluate alternative perspectives and demonstrate the ability to distinguish reliable from unreliable information to form reasoned decisions.
 They persuasively communicate on behalf of their organizations with a wide range of domestic and foreign audiences.
 Via their communication, they synthesize all elements of their strategic thinking concisely, coherently, and comprehensively in a manner appropriate for the intended audience and environment. - JLA 2 -The Profession of Arms.
 Joint officers are first and foremost members of the profession of arms, sworn to support and defend the Constitution, with specialized knowledge in the art and science of war.
 They demonstrate joint-mindedness and possess a common understanding of the values of their chosen profession demonstrated through the exercise of sound moral judgement and the embodiment and enforcement of professional ethics, norms, and laws.
 They apply the principles of life-long learning and demonstrate effective joint leadership and followership. - JLA 3 -The Continuum of Competition, Conflict, and War.
-Joint officers are experts in the theory, principles, concepts, and history specific to sources of national power, the spectrum of conflict, and the art and science of warfighting.
-They apply their knowledge of the nature, character, and conduct of war and conflict, and the instruments of national power, to determine the military dimensions of challenges to U.S. national interests, evaluating the best use of the military instrument across the full spectrum of conflict to achieve national security objectives. - JLA 4 -The Security Environment.
+Joint officers are experts in the theory, principles, concepts, and history specific to sources of national power, and the art and science of warfighting.
+They apply their knowledge of the nature, character, and conduct of war and conflict, and the instruments of national power, to determine the military dimensions of challenges to U.S. national interests, evaluating the best use of the military instrument to achieve national security objectives. - JLA 4 -The Security Environment.
 Joint officers effectively and continuously assess the security implications of the current and future operational environment.
 Using appropriate interdisciplinary analytical frameworks, they evaluate historical, cultural, political, military, economic, innovative, technological, and other competitive forces to identify and evaluate potential threats, opportunities, and risks. - JLA 5 Strategy and Joint Planning.
-Joint officers apply a knowledge of law, policy, doctrine, concepts, processes, and systems to design, assess, and revise or sustain risk- and resourceinformed strategies and globally integrated, all-domain joint plans across the spectrum of conflict.
+Joint officers apply a knowledge of law, policy, doctrine, concepts, processes, and systems to design, assess, and revise or sustain risk- and resourceinformed strategies and globally integrated, all-domain joint plans.
 They demonstrate broad understanding of joint, interagency, intergovernmental, and multinational capabilities and policies to inform planning.
 They envision requisite future capabilities and develop strategies and plans to acquire them.
 They use strategy and planning as primary tools to develop viable, creative options for policy makers.
-In so doing, they position the United States to achieve national objectives across the full spectrum of conflict.
+In so doing, they position the United States to achieve national objectives.